 - Rename a Thought

 - Add or edit a Thought Label

 - Add or change a Thought Type

 - Click the pencil icon next to the Thought Type button to activate the type if there is one associated with the Thought and modify its appearance

 - Add or change a Thought Tag

 - Mark the Thought as Private or Public

 - Customize the Thought text or background color (just this Thought; global changes are done in the Themes window)

 - Add or change the Thought's icon

 - Review the Thought's creation/modification history and ID.
 The ID is not normally needed but may be useful when troubleshooting.

-- And, using the Thought Properties menu button:
+- And, using the Thought Properties Actions Menu button (three horizontal lines):

-- Forget the Thought
+- o Forget the Thought

-- o Create a Pin
+- Create a Pin

 - Set as the Home Thought